-Students should make sure their address is current, especially as they prepare to graduate.
+Students should make sure their mailing address is current, especially as they prepare to graduate.
 Change of address forms are completed through Testudo.
-Most documents requested through Testudo are delivered to you via email; however, there are the documents (e.g. the diploma) that are delivered to you via mail; therefore, it is essential to keep your mailing addresses up to date.
+Most documents requested through Testudo are delivered via email; however, there are the documents (e.g. diplomas) that are delivered via mail; therefore, it is essential for students to keep their mailing addresses up to date.